 Interest to Retest a Methane Test

 Building Safety Codes base the standard on the highest overall test result.
-This is referred to as the design methane concentration, and the LADBS and LAFD typically select a Level per the highest overall result.
+This is referred to as the design methane concentration, and the LADBS and LAFD establish the site design level accordingly.
 For Example, consider a scenario with two methane test reports by different companies.
 The first methane test reports Level 5, and the retest methane test reports Level 4.
 In this case, the agency is likely to use the highest methane test, which is Level 5.

 The Legal Requirement to Report all Methane Test Data

-High levels of methane soil gas become a matter of public health concern.
+High levels of methane soil gas have become a matter of public health concern.
 Anyone that has discovered high levels of methane test results, is required to obey the California Health and Safety Code and report results to LADBS and LAFD.
 In other jurisdictions, all potential public health hazards should also be reported to the appropriate agency for proper evaluation.

 Thus, the policy entails the appropriate agency receives a copy of each methane test report, including the original and retest methane test.